mvysny/vaadin-on-kotlin/docs/index.md

 # Vaadin-on-Kotlin

-Vaadin-on-Kotlin is a web application framework that includes everything needed to create database-backed web applications:
+Vaadin-on-Kotlin is a web-application framework that includes everything needed to create database-backed web applications in server-side Kotlin:

 ```kotlin
 button("Create") {